Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

 Implants can replace missing teeth in a variety of ways.
 They can be used to:

-- Replace Multiple Teeth — When you have more than one tooth missing, implants provide an ideal replacement mechanism.
+- Replace Multiple Teeth — Implants provide an ideal replacement mechanism when you have more than one tooth missing.
 You don't even need one implant for every missing tooth.
 Instead, implant teeth can act as supports for fixed bridgework.
 For example, if you are missing three teeth in a row, we can place two implants, one on either side of the gap, and a crown in between that has no implant underneath.
 That way, you won't need to use any of your remaining natural teeth as bridge supports, which could weaken them and make them more susceptible to decay.

 Implant Care and Maintenance

 There are only two ways an implant can lose attachment to the bone and fail once it has successfully fused: poor oral hygiene or excessive biting forces.
 Poor oral hygiene and/or a lack of regular cleanings can lead to a destructive bacterial infection called peri-implantitis.
-Flossing and brushing your teeth on a daily basis, along with regular professional cleanings, can prevent this.
+Flossing and brushing your teeth daily, along with regular professional cleanings, can prevent this.
 Excessive biting forces can come from either a habit of clenching or grinding your teeth or an insufficient number of implants to handle the forces generated by your bite.
 You should receive the correct number of implants so this does not happen.
 And if you have a habit of grinding or clenching your teeth, a nightguard will be recommended to protect your implants.
-After all, implants are a long-term investment in your smile, your health, and your well-being, so it's best to protect your investment.
+After all, implants are a long-term investment in your smile, health, and well-being, so protecting your investment is best.

 Dental Implants FAQ